computersarecool/night_walker/README.md

     (from the client directory, gulp)
     prep, cdnMin, aws tasks

+    (Use systemctl to start / stop / monitor)

 #### Bonus Material
 ##### Additional Media Concepts
   - Black and white stripes as background on gallery